LAAC-LSCP/laac-lscp.github.io/docs/create-a-new-dataset.md

 datalad create -c laac mydataset
 ```

-The output you'll see looks something like this:
+The output you get will resemble this (but can have some differences):
 ```
 [INFO   ] Creating a new annex repo at /scratch2/lpeurey/datasets/mydataset/ [INFO   ] Scanning for unlocked files (this may take some time)